-chan% The channel in the result view.
-The channel must have raster data enabled.

-sweep% The sweep number in the range 1 to the number of sweeps in the channel.
+- chan% The channel in the result view.
+The channel must have raster data enabled. - sweep% The sweep number in the range 1 to the number of sweeps in the channel.

-num% The sort value to access in the range 1 to 2.
-Values above 2 are treated as 2.
+num% The sort value to return and optionally change in the range 1 to 4.